Medical Editor: John P. Cunha, DO, FACOEP

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- swelling in your hands, ankles, or feet; or
+- swelling in your hands, ankles, or feet;

-- symptoms of depression (sleep problems, weakness, mood changes).
+- symptoms of depression--sleep problems, weakness, tired feeling, mood changes.

-Less serious side effects may include:
+Common side effects may include:

-- mild nausea, vomiting, bloating, stomach cramps;
+- mild nausea (especially when you first start taking this medicine), vomiting, bloating, stomach cramps;

-- increased hair growth, loss of scalp hair;
+- freckles or darkening of facial skin, increased hair growth, loss of scalp hair;

 - changes in weight or appetite;